Brian David-Marshall

 Brian Anthony David-Marshall, often credited as Brian Marshall (born 1967), is an American comic book and collectible card game industry figure.
 He has worked in all facets of both industries, from publishing to retail, from writing to editorial.
-He was a founding partner of Eternity Comics, a comic book publisher active in the late 1980s and early 1990s; and is currently president and publisher of the Web3-based digital entertainment company InterPop.
+He was a founding partner of Eternity Comics, a comic book publisher active in the late 1980s and early 1990s; and is currently president and publisher of the Web3-based digital entertainment company InterPop. and co-founder of Mothership Games, which is set to release the original IP trading card game Cataclysm Arcade in late 2026.